 Tip #1 Having a Solid Leader

-This is just a picture of their YouTube page, their front page.
-I mean you could see this person’s face is everywhere, everywhere in this course.
+This is a picture of their YouTube page, their front page.
+You can see this person’s face everywhere, from his youtube page to his course.

-What’s great about that is, is that it gives you somebody to become attached to.
-If you think about it, when you have a face that goes with something, it makes it a lot more believable and a lot more realistic, I guess, because what happens is, is you start to put a face with a brand.
+What’s great about that is that it gives you somebody to become attached to.
+If you think about it, when you have a face that goes with something, it makes it much more believable and realistic.

-- You need to put it on your YouTube channel.
+- Put it on your face on your YouTube channel

-You’re seeing what I’m doing, and the same thing for you.
-Put it on your blog.
-Put it on your YouTube channel.
-Put it on your Instagram.
-Put it on, I don’t care what it is, Snapchat.
+You see what I’m doing, and the same thing for you.
+Please put it on your blog.
+Could you put it on your YouTube channel?
+Please put it on your Instagram.
+Put it on, and I don’t care what it is, Snapchat.

-Get your face everywhere because when people see your face, they’re going to associate your face with your brand.
+Get your face everywhere because people will associate it with your brand when they see it.
 When you see my face, you’re associating with starting a side hustle, so there’s a reason to the rhyme.

 Now, you might be thinking, “Man, I’m just someone who’s scared.
 Do I really want to put my face out there?”

-The answer is, you got to get over that.
-I mean when I first started, yeah, I was scared as heck.
+The answer is you got to get over that.
+I mean, when I first started, yeah, I was scared as heck.
 I had no idea what was going to happen.
-I’m going to put my face out there, and people are going to laugh at me, but you have to learn to get over that.
+I will put my face out there, and people will laugh at me, but you have to learn to get over that.

 Tip #2 Have a Solid Path to Follow